dumptherain/cgnews/README.md

 - Styling with Tailwind CSS
 - Browse stories: Top, Newest, Best, Show, Ask, Jobs.
 - Search for stories.
-- User authentication: Create an account or log in using your Hacker News account to access personalized features.
+- User authentication: Create an account and log in with Clerk to access personalized features.
 - Mark stories as favorite.
 - Upvote stories or comments.
 - Add comments.